adobe-commerce/aio-cli-plugin-commerce/README.md

 ### 404

-If you see a 404 when you navigate to your storefront "aem.page" url, it can be due to a few reasons.
+If you see a 404 when you navigate to your storefront url, it can be due to a few reasons.
 Here are some steps you can take to troubleshoot:

 1. **Check the URL**: Ensure that the URL you are trying to access is correct and that there are no typos.
+The format should be `https://{branch}--{site}--{org}.aem.live`
 2. **Check AEM Code Sync Bot**: Ensure that the AEM Code Sync Bot is installed to the correct github repository. _you cannot select "all repositories"!

 ### Further steps